joryeugene/dotfiles/README.md

 2. Check if your PyCharm version is compatible with the IdeaVim plugin.
 3. Verify that the `.ideavimrc` file is correctly linked and located in your home directory.
 4. Try reloading the `.ideavimrc` file using `:source ~/.ideavimrc` in PyCharm.
-5. If a specific keybinding isn't working, check for conflicts in PyCharm's keymap settings.
+5. If a specific keybinding isn't working, check for conflicts in PyCharm's keymap settings or overloaded <leader> key bindings.

 For more help, refer to the [IdeaVim plugin documentation](https://github.com/JetBrains/ideavim) or open an issue in this repository.